amatosg/amatosg/README.md

 ### Quote of the hour

-Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
+Documentation is a love letter that you write to your future self.

-~ Brian Kernighan
+~ Damian Conway

 [website]: https://facturapp.com